Cefalo/quick-meet/README.md

 > **Scenario**: During a peak time, meeting rooms are in high demand.
 Manually searching for a room would take time.
 >
-> **Action**: The user enters their seat requirements and start time.
+> **Action**: The user enters their seat requirements and the start time.
 The tool searches and books the best available room.
 >
 > **Outcome**: A room is secured swiftly, even in high-demand periods, preventing frustration and delays.

 ## Hosting yourself

 1. [Fork](https://github.com/Cefalo/quick-meet/fork) the repository.
-2. Create a branch and integrate your own Github actions or webhooks to add a seamless CI/CD pipeline.
+2. Create a branch and integrate your own GitHub actions or webhooks to add a seamless CI/CD pipeline.
 3. Set up your environment.
 [Calender Quickstart](https://developers.google.com/calendar/api/quickstart/js#set_up_your_environment)
 4. Add the following scopes to the new credential (OAuth web client id): `./auth/userinfo.profile` and `./auth/calendar`
 5. Enable the [Admin SDK API](https://console.cloud.google.com/apis/api/admin.googleapis.com/overview).
 This is required to read the directory resources; refer to `getCalendarResources()`